variance/bird_crop/README.md

 **BirdCrop** is a Python command-line utility and library designed to automatically detect objects (like birds, people, etc.) in images using YOLO models and save cropped images of those detections.
 It offers flexible configuration for targeting specific classes, adding margins, sorting detections, and customizing output filenames and locations using powerful templating.

 Originally built for quickly extracting bird crops from high-frame-rate photography, it has been generalized to work with various YOLO models and target classes.
+It works very well for the author's primary use case, i.e., sighting/culling large numbers of bird in flight images quickly where the birds are small in the frame.
+(No time wasted with manual zooming and panning any more.)

 ## Key Features